camunda/feel-scala/README.md

   * combination of multiple tests with ','
 * expression:
   * arithmetic expression ('+', '-', '*', '/', '**', negation) (numbers only)
+  * if-then-else
+  * disjunction and conjunction
   * function definition (no external)
   * function invocation (positional + named parameters)
+  * simple positive unary test (as expression)

 ## Current Limitations
 * the input of the simple unary test should be given as context entry 'cellInput'